ROBOTIS-GIT/emanual/docs/en/parts/interface/usb2dynamixel.md

 <div class="notice--warning">{{ usb2dynamixel_warning_01 | markdownify }}</div>

-## Applying Power to the Dynamixel
+## Applying Power to DYNAMIXEL

 Referring to PIN Figure, apply positive (+) voltage to the #2 PIN of the connector, and negative (-) voltage on #1 PIN of the connector.
-Since the 2 connectors of Dynamixels are equal,  power can be applied at any of.)
+Since the 2 connectors of DYNAMIXEL's are equal,  power can be applied at any of.)

 ![](/assets/images/parts/interface/usb2dynamixel_09.jpg)

-## Applying power between USB2Dynamixel and Dynamixel
+## Applying power between USB2DYNAMIXEL and DYNAMIXEL

-If power cannot be applied as above, apply the power between USB2Dynamixel and Dynamixel as below.
+If power cannot be applied as above, apply the power between USB2DYNAMIXEL and DYNAMIXEL as below.

-Separate the power cable on the #2 PIN of USB2Dynamixel connector, and then apply positive(+) voltage.
+Separate the power cable on the #2 PIN of USB2DYNAMIXEL connector, and then apply positive(+) voltage.
-Connect additionally Y-cable to the power cable on the #1 PIN of  USB2Dynamixel connector, and then apply negative (-) voltage.
+Connect additionally Y-cable to the power cable on the #1 PIN of  USB2DYNAMIXEL connector, and then apply negative (-) voltage.

 ![](/assets/images/parts/interface/usb2dynamixel_10.jpg)

 # [Check Driver](#check-driver)

-How to check whether the USB2Dynamixel driver is installed correctly.
+How to check whether the USB2DYNAMIXEL driver is installed correctly.

-**NOTE** : USB2Dynamixel and LN-101 uses an identical USB chipset.
+**NOTE** : USB2DYNAMIXEL and LN-101 uses an identical USB chipset.
 {: .notice}

-1. Connect USB2Dynamixel to the USB Port of PC.
+1. Connect USB2DYNAMIXEL to the USB Port of PC.

     ![img_02][img_02]